sukeinamammar/Paletto/README.md

 Challenge 3 iOS Application

-Paletto is a creative iOS application designed to let users play music with color.
+Palletto is a creative iOS application designed to let users play music with color.
 By interacting with a grid of colors, users can trigger sounds and explore music in a visual and intuitive way.
 The app focuses on creativity, accessibility, and inspiration through sensory interaction.

 **Client**